JulianJorgensen/jocelyn/_posts/2015-11-01-the-evolution-of-information-to-wisdom.md

 <br>
 <br>A more simple example would be knowing when to keep silent and simply listen, to not sway the discovery of another because you see it one way.
 Again as inspired by shaman Jhaimy, it is not about what you know (and whether the other person is aware of this knowing or not in themselves), it is about how you turn your knowledge into a wise expression that will help guide the other into their own wisdom.
 Not an easy task to do I can assure you, but it is the wise thing to do.
 <br>
 <br>Wisdom, often associated with growing old, is something one acquires at the end of a life to be passed on to the timeless future.
 It is the essences of life that we hold dear to us that we know to be true.
 What better expression can we leave with others than the wisdom we have cultivated with deep reverence for life?
 This is where I strive to be with my guidance.
-Though I am young and ripe with vitality I challenge myself to be a great healer, teacher and empowerment coach through nurtured wisdom, as I see this being the best I can offer to all who cross my path.&nbsp;
+Though I am young and ripe with vitality I challenge myself to be a great healer, teacher and empowerment coach through nurtured wisdom, as I see this being the best I can offer to all who cross my path.
 <br>
 <br>You have information readily available around you, knowledge deep within you wanting to guide you and help you, wisdom that is taking shape and form - become your own healer, teacher and coach.
 I believe in you and am there to help you in this being.